iPad Security Lockout? 4 Ways to Unlock Your iPad

 If your iPad is stuck in the Security Lockout mode, follow the steps below to unlock your iPad.

 Method 1.
-Unlock Security Lockout on iPad via "Erase iPad"
+Fix Security Lockout on iPad via "Erase iPad"

 As we mentioned, there should be an Erase iPad button on the Security Lockout screen.
 It makes it possible to reset your iPad without using a computer.